mrc-ide/packit-deploy/README.md

 details.

 ### Notes

-1. If running app in **basic auth** mode, a super admin user can be created by running `./scripts/create-super-user.sh` after the app is running.
+If developing in **basic auth** mode, a super admin user can be created by running `./scripts/create-super-user.sh` after the app is running.